ameyapanse/NLPContextAgent/README.md

 ### Base Architecture
 - Get and save document embeddings from llm.
 Uses the OpenAI's text-embedding-ada-002 as recommended by their documentation
 - Pick top-k documents according to the similarity score w.r.t the query embeddings.
-- Pass these docs as context along with the query to the model---
+- Pass these docs as context along with the query to the model

 ### Conversational History
 - Uses a conversation prompt